 This is even a very simple example of something we cannot comprehend.
 At the subatomic level, nothing is really intuitively comprehensible by the human mind. the states of subatomic particles are governed by probability distributions only.
 We cannot define the exact position and momentum of an electron at a given moment*.
 Physicist Werner Heisenberg said

 "The atom of modern physics can be symbolized only through a partial differential equation in an abstract space of many dimensions.
 All its qualities are inferential; no material properties can be directly attributed to it.
 That is to say, any picture of the atom that our imagination is able to invent is for that reason defective.
-An understanding of the atomic world in that primary sensuous fashion . . . is impossible."
+An understanding of the atomic world in that primary sensuous fashion . . . is impossible."and Richard Feynman said

 Oh, the depth of the riches of the wisdom and knowledge of God!